useperform/perform/docs/base-bundle/actions.rst

 ``isButtonAvailable`` decides when to show a button next to an entity.

 The value can be a boolean or a function that returns a boolean.
-If a function, it is called with the entity in question and an ``CrudRequest`` instance.
+If a function, it is called with the entity in question and a ``CrudRequest`` instance.

 The default is ``true``.